What to do when a death occurs

 Once the death has been verified by a trained healthcare professional, we are able to transfer the deceased into our care.
 We provide a 24-hour service for this.

-As soon as possible inform the doctor that death has taken place.
+Inform the doctor that death has taken place, as soon as possible.